Top 10 Largest Omnivores in the world (Biggest Omnivores 2023)

 The Tapanuli Orangutans are an endemic species to South Tapanuli in Sumatra and are one of the largest primates.
 Males are taller and heavier than females; they stand 137 cm (54 in) tall and weigh 70–90 kg (150–200 lb), compared to females, who stand 110 cm (43 in) tall and weigh 40–50 kg (88–110 lb).

 Tapanuli Orangutans are exclusively arboreal and feed on leaves, buds, fruits, caterpillars, and sometimes even slow lorises.
-With less than 800 individuals left in the eye, it is one of the most endangered primate species.
+With less than 800 individuals left in the wild, it is one of the most endangered primate species.

 5) Ostrich